 We can tell you what is considered typical, and that is that people do often have their first outbreak two weeks after contracting it.
 But this just isn’t reliable, because it’s equally accepted that people can often have outbreaks after two years.
 That’s why so many people will have trouble pinpointing when they got herpes at all.
 There are many statistics and possibilities:

-- People who already had HSV-1 (which causes cold sores) when they contract HSV-2 are less likely to show symptoms right away.
+- People who already had HSV-1 (which causes cold sores) when they contract HSV-2 may be less likely to show symptoms right away.

 - Many people are asymptomatic carriers, and it seems to be true more often with men, having no symptoms whatsoever but passing it on for decades.